OData/v3ProtocolDocument/OData URI Conventions.markdown

 Since OData has a uniform composable URI syntax and associated rules there are many ways to address a collection of entities, including, but not limited to:

-- Via an EntitySet (see rule: entitySetName)
+- Via an entity set (see rule: entitySetName)

 		For Example: http://services.odata.org/OData/OData.svc/Products

-- By invoking a Function that returns a collection of Entities (see rule: entityColFunctionCall)
+- By invoking a function that returns a collection of entities (see rule: entityColFunctionCall)

 		For Example: http://services.odata.org/OData/OData.svc/GetProductsByCategoryId(categoryId=2)